NuGet/docs.microsoft.com-nuget/docs/create-packages/Package-authoring-best-practices.md

 ### Copyright

-✔️ CONSIDER copyrighting your package with "Copyright (c) <name/company\> <year\>."
+✔️ DO copyrighting your package with "Copyright (c) <name/company\> <year\>."
->A copyright notice essentially indicates that your work cannot be copied without your permission.
+> A copyright notice essentially indicates that your work cannot be copied without your permission.
 Including a copyright notice in your package is easy and won't do any harm!

 Example: Copyright (c) Contoso 2020

+### Project URL

+✔️ DO include a link to an associated project, repository, or company website.
+> Your project site should have everything users need to know about your package and will likely be where users look for documentation.

+### Icon

+✔️ CONSIDER [including an icon with your package](../reference/msbuild-targets.md#packing-an-icon-image-file) to help visually differentiate it.
+It's a relatively small addition that can improve perception of package quality.
+> Icons can be specific to individual packages or be a brand logo.

+✔️ DO use an image that is 128x128 and has a transparent background (PNG) for best viewing results.
+> NuGet will automatically scale your image to the client it is being displayed on.

+❌ DO NOT use the deprecated `IconUrl` metadata property.

+### README
+✔️ DO add a README markdown file that provides an overview of what your package does and how to get started.
+> A package README will significantly improve the quality perception of your package as well as new user onboarding.
+Also consider [previewing your README](../nuget-org/package-readme-on-nuget-org.md#preview-your-readme) before you upload it!

+### Repository Type and URL

+✔️ CONSIDER setting up [Source Link](/dotnet/standard/library-guidance/sourcelink) to automatically add source control metadata to your NuGet package and make your library easier to debug.
+> Source Link automatically adds `Repository URL` and `Repository Type` to the package metadata.
+It also adds the specific commit associated with your package version.

+### Tags

+✔️ DO include several tags with key terms related to your package to enhance discoverability.
+> Tags are taken into account in NuGet.org's search algorithm and are especially helpful for terms that are not in the Package ID but are relevant.

+For example, if I published a package to log strings to the console, I would include: "logging, log, console, string, output"

+### Release notes

+✔️ DO include release notes with each update describing what changes were made.
+> While there is no specific format required for release notes, we recommend including:
+>
+> 1. Breaking changes
+> 2. New features
+> 3. Bug fixes
+>
+> If you already track release notes or a changelog in your repo, you can also include a link to the relevant file.

 ### Licensing